Adrian Vallarino

-Adrian Vallarino (born July 19, 1968) is an Uruguayan television and film, producer and director, journalist and cinematographer.
+Adrian Fabio Vallarino Chiossi (born July 19, 1968) is an Uruguayan television and film, producer and director, journalist and cinematographer.
 Vallarino's career started at the early age of 12 during the 1980 Mundialito, where he worked as a cameraman assistant.
 In 2004 and 2005 Vallarino produced and directed the Fear Factor-like series Gana la Verde for Liberman Broadcasting in Los Angeles, where winning contestants were promised legal representation to help them pursue a Green Card.
 During his long career Vallarino has been awarded multiple awards and recognitions.

 Early life

 Vallarino was born in Montevideo, Uruguay, on July 19, 1968.
 The son of TV producer Jorge Vallarino and TV reporter Stella Chiossi.
 From an early age Vallarino got involved in the TV and cinema business through his family's production company.
 During the celebrations of the 50th anniversary of the FIFA World Cup, Vallarino received his first press credential as an assistant cameraman to cover the 1980 Mundialito.
 Vallarino was 12 at the time.

 Two years later, in 1982, during the Falklands War, Vallarino was one of the few journalists in Uruguay who were fully bi-lingual and collaborated with UPITN (United Press International Television News) as well as other local media outlets translating and interviewing UK soldiers that were brought injured to Montevideo.